bahtiyartan/troia/docs/74VectorDB.rst

 Listing Collections
 ===================

-To get collection list the action name is COLLECTIONLIST.
+To get collection list, the action name is COLLECTIONLIST.
 Action returns a table that contains the list.
-Here is the sample command.
+Here is the sample code:

 ::